 top of page

-JP Morgan Publishes Research on Irrational Capital's Human Capital Factor
+J.P.
+Morgan Publishes Research on Irrational Capital's Human Capital Factor

-We’re honored to announce that JP Morgan has published a very favorable research report based on Irrational Capital’s Human Capital Factor.
-As you may have seen, JP Morgan was recently named “The Research Firm That Won 2020” as the year’s Top Global Research Firm by Institutional Investor.
+We’re honored to announce that J.P.
+Morgan has published a very favorable research report based on Irrational Capital’s Human Capital Factor.
+As you may have seen, J.P.
+Morgan was recently named “The Research Firm That Won 2020” as the year’s Top Global Research Firm by Institutional Investor.
 Even setting aside these well-deserved accolades, we are thrilled to collaborate with such an incredible team on a topic that is so important to us and others.

 This report, entitled “Introducing the Human Capital Factor”, explores the connection between the Human Capital Factor and excess returns.
 Of particular interest, the report notes that the unique traits captured by the Human Capital Factor are “extremely likely to be the greatest asset and resource companies possess.